Johnny221B/diverse_flow/rebuttal.md

 Thank you for raising this point and for catching a possible source of confusion about Heun.

 1. **Clarifying the role of “Heun” in OSCAR.**
    In our work, “Heun” refers to a **mathematical extrapolation scheme in feature space**, not to a separate pretrained model or a different sampler for the underlying FM backbone.
 Concretely, we use a Heun-style formula to predict the **final feature vector** from the current and initial feature vectors; this endpoint predictor is used only inside our diversity objective.
-All baselines and OSCAR share the **same FM backbone, the same NFE (30 steps), the same CFG (5.0), and the same particle count**.
+All baselines and OSCAR share the same FM backbone, the same NFE (30 steps), the same CFG (5.0), and the same particle count.
 The extra Heun-based predictor in OSCAR reuses quantities already computed along the trajectory and adds only lightweight linear operations in feature space.
 It does not introduce additional neural network evaluations beyond those reflected in our FLOPs numbers, and it does not accelerate or change the base sampler dynamics for the baselines.

 2. **Measured computational cost.**
    To quantify the actual overhead of OSCAR relative to the baselines, we measure total FLOPs, wall-clock time per set, and peak VRAM under identical generation settings (NFE = 30, CFG = 5.0, batch size = 32, 512×512 resolution) on an NVIDIA A6000 GPU: